Work with raster products

-Raster products will appear in the Project Pane in place of the metadata files associated with specific vendor products, since it's the information in the metadata file that is used to generate them.
+Raster products will appear in the Catalog pane in place of the metadata files associated with specific vendor products, since it's the information in the metadata file that is used to generate them.
 Raster products will contain templates for one or more derived raster datasets that you can add to your map.
 Each will display according to settings within the software.
 Adding the raster product to the map will display the multispectral product.
 Some imagery has a panchromatic band.
 When available, this band is used to create a pan sharpened product, which increases the spatial resolution of the imagery.
-To access the pan sharpened product, double-click the raster product in the Project Pane, and you will see both the multispectral and pan sharpened imagery.
+To access the pan sharpened product, double-click the raster product in the Catalog pane, and you will see both the multispectral and pan sharpened imagery.

 Each raster product has a default template.
 This will typically be multispectral.
 If you want to examine the templates used in a raster product, you can examine them by looking at the templates in the same raster type.
 However, you cannot edit the raster product templates as you can a raster type template.
 You can use a raster product or one of the derived raster datasets in geoprocessing.